What Is Second Chance Banking?

-If you’re having trouble getting a regular checking account, a second chance bank like CIT Bank may be the one for you.
+If you’re having trouble getting a regular checking account, a second chance bank like Chime may be the one for you.
 A second chance checking account can offer you many of the same benefits of a regular checking account while you get your finances back on track.

 Why Was I Denied For A Checking Account?

 There can be many reasons why a bank will deny you from a new checking account.
 Most of them have to do with your past banking history.